trowski/fiber-rfc/rfc.md

 }
 ```

-A continuation is created when suspending a fiber and may be used to resume the suspended fiber in one of two ways:
+A `Continuation` object is created when suspending a fiber and may be used to resume the suspended fiber in one of two ways:

  * returning a value from `Fiber::suspend()` using `Continuation::resume()`
  * throwing an exception from `Fiber::suspend()` using `Continuation::throw()`